ForeDaddy/ForeDaddy/README.md

 👯 I’m looking to collaborate on front-end React and React-native apps.

-🤔 I’m looking for help with sourcing full time employment as a full-stack developer.
+🤔 I’m looking for help with sourcing employment as a full-stack developer.

 💬 Ask me about Hack Reactor, Real Estate, Mongoose.js...